fairml-research/SRCVAE/README.md

-# Fairness without the Sensitive Attribute via Causal Variational Autoencoder
+# Fairness without the Sensitive Attribute via Causal Variational Autoencoder (SRCVAE)

 This work has been accepted at the IJCAI 2022 conference.